 Chacon’s performance reminded ringsiders of his dominant knockout win back in ’74 over current featherweight champion Danny Lopez as “The Schoolboy” stuck to his game-plan and smartly refused to go toe-with-toe with the powerful Arguello, instead slipping the champion’s shots to land his own.
 The champion knew he was behind and his frustration became evident in round six when, uncharacteristically, he deliberately struck the challenger after the bell.
 The obvious foul brought a rain of boos from the pro-Chacon crowd.

-But everything changed in round seven as it can when one is facing a fighter who possesses legitimate one-shot knockout power.
+But everything changed in round seven, as it can when one faces a fighter with legit one-shot knockout power.
 A perfectly timed right uppercut sent Chacon staggering across the ring.
 He dropped to a crouch and took an eight count and action resumed Arguello pinned Bobby to the ropes and unleashed a furious barrage.
 Some punches landed, some missed, but the fusillade turned the cut from round two into a deep gash.
 Chacon was fighting back gallantly by the end of the round, but his face was covered in blood.
 Between rounds the ringside doctor ordered the fight stopped and it went into the books as a seventh round TKO.